| | Weblog 2004

 responsibility to the top person and I guess that's fine."
 Except he

+fails to take responsibility.
 All defense secretaries in wartime have, needless to say, made

 misjudgments.
 Some have stubbornly persisted in their misjudgments.